cloud-native-toolkit/key-management-operator/README.md

 - The `metadata.name` value given will be used as the name for the Secret that will be generated.
 - The information in `spec.labels` and `spec.annotations` will be copied over as the `labels` and `annotations` in the Secret that is generated
 - The `spec.values` section contains the information that should be provided in the `data` section of the generated Secret.
-There are three prossible ways the values can be provided:
+There are three possible ways the values can be provided:

-    - `value` - the actual value can be provided directly as clear text.
-This would be appropriate for information that is not sensitive but is required in the secret
+    - `stringData` - the actual value can be provided directly as clear text.
+This would be appropriate for information that is not sensitive but is required in the secret.
-    - `b64value` - a base64 encoded value can be provided to the secret.
-This can be used for large values that might present formatting issues or for information that is not sensitive but that might be obfuscated a bit (like a username)
+    - `data` - a base64 encoded value can be provided to the secret.
+This can be used for large values that might present formatting issues or for information that is not sensitive but that might be obfuscated a bit (like a username).
     - `keyId` - the id (not the name) of the Standard Key that has been stored in Key Protect.
-The value stored in Key Protect can be anything
+The value stored in Key Protect can be anything.

 ### Managing keys in Key Protect